rampal-punia/data-science-toolkit/concepts/time_series_analysis.md

 ## Time Series Analysis

-Here is a list of 51 important keywords related to time series analysis, along with their brief definitions:

 1. **Time Series**: A sequence of data points collected or recorded at specific time intervals, often used to analyze trends, patterns, and forecasting.

 2. **Seasonality**: A repeating pattern or fluctuation in a time series that occurs at regular intervals, such as daily, monthly, or yearly.